tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 **Returns**:

-  2D List of novelty for new grains
+  2D List of novelty for new grains, and 2D list for reconstructed grains

 <a name="brain.Brain.learn_grains"></a>
 #### learn\_grains